Why Attorneys Need to Offer Unbundled Legal Services

 Improve your law firm's key performance indicators (KPIs).

-When lawyers believe their clients want the full suite of legal service representation, but their clients actually want unbundled options, a law firm's financial health can suffer.
-This is evident in the firm's key performance indicators.
-Here are some signs that your clients might actually prefer a less robust form of legal representation:
+When lawyers assume their clients want comprehensive legal representation but their clients are actually seeking unbundled services, it can negatively impact the firm's financial performance.
+This misalignment often shows up in key performance indicators.
+Here are some signs that your clients might prefer more limited legal services:

 Clients complain about your legal fees.